dmayes403/timesheet_walkthrough/unit-10/angluar-pipes.md

 ![](img/pipes_highlighted.png)

-Notice in the image above how there are five different places where `pipes` are highlighted.
+Notice in the image above how there are five different places where `|` (pipes) are highlighted.
 The first instance is the `titlecase` pipe where we are capitalizing the first character of each weekday header.
 The second and third instances are using the `number` pipe.
 This allows us to set a default number of decimals to follow the integer value.
 In our case we are always displaying two decimal places.
 The fourth and fifth instances are using the `currency` pipe.
-This places a `$` to the left of the value and also adds two decimal places as well.
+This places a `$` to the left of the value and also adds two decimal places.

 ## Acceptance Test

-To test that your pipes are working correctly, start your server again if it isn't already running, using `ng serve`, then click the `Analytics` text on the top navbar.
+To test that your pipes are working correctly, start your server again if it isn't already running using `ng serve`.
+Then click the `Analytics` text on the top navbar.
 When the `Customer Success` tab is selected, your data should look the same as the image below.

 ![](img/analytics_pipes.png)